-Enter on the appropriate lines, in column (b), any qualified 2018 disaster distributions (including periodic payments and required minimum distributions) made in 2018 no earlier than the first day of the disaster.
+Enter on the appropriate lines, in column (b), any qualified 2018 disaster distributions (including periodic payments and required minimum distributions) made in 2019.

 Include only those distributions you wish to designate as qualified 2018 disaster distributions.
-See Qualified 2018 Disaster Distribution, earlier.
+See Qualified 2018 disaster distributions, earlier.